EddyRivasLab/easel/esl_getopts.md

 **short options**.
 Options that start with `--` are **long options**.

+The maximum length of an option name is 24, inclusive of the `-` or `--`.

 Short option names must be a single alphanumeric character: `-n` or `-1`, for example.
 Short options can be concatenated on the command line: `-abc` is the same as `-a -b -c`.